lawrencelilol/Golang-REST-Message-API/README.md

 # Golang REST Message API
 A simple API that allows users to get and post messages.

+# Task

+Using Golang, create a simple service that serves a REST API that allows users to store and retrieve a message.
 It uses https://reqres.in/api/users as a third party API for users authentication (with user's first name as password)

 # Build and Run